 Opportunities for Meadows students to interact with journalism professionals in this top-five media market are plentiful.
 Every semester, four top students are offered paid internships with The Dallas Morning News; additional internships with organizations such as the Dallas Cowboys, Dallas Mavericks, Burson-Marsteller, and other broadcast, print, digital, magazine and government organizations are made available to ambitious and motivated students.

 Expand Your Reach

 Student reporters are not limited to campus-only stories.
-The Daily Update television broadcast and the student-run Daily Campus newspaper include stories from Dallas, the state, the nation and the world.
+The Daily Update television broadcast, the student-run The Daily Campus online news site and the SMU Weekly Campus newspaper include stories from Dallas, the state, the nation and the world.

 Selected courses offer hands-on reporting experience in the city; students often contribute stories to media outlets such as the online Dallas South News site in a mutually beneficial relationship that provides needed content for media providers and bylines for career-bound students.

 The Journalism Division enjoys a significant relationship with Dallas-based The Belo Foundation, A. H. Belo Corporation and Belo Corp.
 Belo Corp. owns media properties in more than a dozen cities across the United States, including flagship operations The Dallas Morning News and WFAA-TV in Dallas.
 The Belo Foundation funded the building of the Journalism Complex in 2001 in addition to endowing The Belo Foundation Endowed Distinguished Chair in Journalism, held by Tony Pederson.